 Night nurses, lactation consultants, babysitters.

 Sometimes, these are a must for new parents who need extra help.
 But many new parents can’t afford to pay for them.
 Instead of adding a bunch of unnecessary items to your registry, consider asking friends and family to start a fund for help.
-This can be for a night nurse for the first month after the baby is born or for a monthly babysitter once you are ready for a date night.
+This can be for a night nurse or postpartum doula for the first month after the baby is born or for a monthly babysitter once you are ready for a date night.

 Another thing that adds up quickly is items for breastfeeding.
 You need nipple cream, a breast pump, nursing bras and tops, a breastfeeding pillow, and more.
 And many moms said that even if they added these items to their registry, they were pretty much always left behind.
 As one mom put it, “Just grow up and buy my nipple cream!”